 DMU is proud of its partnerships with so many key organisations and is continuously seeking to develop and enhance its links with industry.

 Graduate Champions is a DMU run internship scheme that looks to provide mutually beneficial opportunities for both organisations and our graduates.
-All internships through the scheme are 6 weeks in length and are for 111 hours across the 6 week period.
+All internships through the scheme are 6 weeks in length and for 111 hours across a set date 6 week period.

 For the organisation this internship scheme offers the opportunity for additional short term support in order to focus on key graduate-level project work.

 The graduates are paid by DMU meaning the only resources required from the organisation are the appropriate facilities, equipment and support from staff to induct and supervise the graduate.

 The graduates themselves benefit from gaining real world, high quality experience that enhances their CV and boosts their confidence and employability.

 Organisations can create a wide range of internships across a variety of disciplines.
 The emphasis is on the quality of experience and the added value to both the graduate and the host organisation.

 Some organisations have been so impressed with our graduates that they have taken them on permanently after the internship has ended.

 The next round of the scheme will be taking place across September and October 2020 and full details will be sent to all on our mailing list at the start of May.
 If you would be interested then please get in touch on firstname.lastname@example.org and we can ensure to provide you with all of the details and add you to our mailing list.

 DMU has completed a successful round of internships with many organisations including our partners at Leicester City Football Club and Leicestershire County Cricket Club.